-The Financials sector is reporting the second-largest (year-over-year) earnings decline of all eleven sectors at -19.7%.
-At the industry level, all five industries in this sector are reporting a year-over-year earnings decline.
-Three of these five industries are reporting a year-over-year decrease in earnings of 10% or more: Banks (-31%), Consumer Finance (-19%), and Capital Markets (-14%).
+The Financials sector is reporting the second-largest (year-over-year) earnings decline of all eleven sectors at -19.8%.
+At the industry level, all five industries in this sector are reporting (or have reported) a year-over-year earnings decline.
+Three of these five industries are reporting (or have reported) a year-over-year decrease in earnings of 10% or more: Banks (-31%), Consumer Finance (-19%), and Capital Markets (-14%).

 The Financials sector is also the largest detractor to earnings growth for the S&P 500 for the first quarter.
-If this sector were excluded, the blended earnings growth rate for the index would improve to 16.9% from 9.1%.
+If this sector were excluded, the blended earnings growth rate for the index would improve to 17.0% from 9.1%.

-Revenue Growth: 13.3%
+Revenue Growth: 13.4%

-The blended (year-over-year) revenue growth rate for Q1 2022 is 13.3%, which is above the 5-year average revenue growth rate of 7.1% and above the 10-year average revenue growth rate of 4.0%.
-If 13.3% is the actual growth rate for the quarter, it will mark the fifth-straight quarter of (year-over-year) revenue growth above 10%.
+The blended (year-over-year) revenue growth rate for Q1 2022 is 13.4%, which is above the 5-year average revenue growth rate of 7.1% and above the 10-year average revenue growth rate of 4.0%.
+If 13.4% is the actual growth rate for the quarter, it will mark the fifth-straight quarter of (year-over-year) revenue growth above 10%.

-All eleven sectors are reporting year-over-year growth in revenues, led by the Energy, Materials, and Real Estate sectors.
+All eleven sectors are reporting (or have reported) year-over-year growth in revenues, led by the Energy, Materials, and Real Estate sectors.

-Energy: 3 of 5 Sub-Industries Reporting Year-Over-Year Growth Above 55%
+Energy: 3 of 5 Sub-Industries Reported Year-Over-Year Growth Above 55%

-The Energy sector is reporting the highest (year-over-year) revenue growth rate of all eleven sectors at 60.5%.
-Higher year-over-year oil prices are contributing to the year-over-year improvement in revenues for this sector, as the average price of oil in Q1 2022 (\$95.01) was 63% above the average price for oil in Q1 2021 (\$58.14).
-At the sub-industry level, all five sub-industries in the sector are reporting year-over-year revenue growth above 10%: Oil & Gas Exploration & Production (84%), Oil & Gas Refining & Marketing (73%), Integrated Oil & Gas (58%), Oil & Gas Equipment & Services (12%), and Oil & Gas Storage & Transportation (11%).
+The Energy sector reported the highest (year-over-year) revenue growth rate of all eleven sectors at 60.2%.
+Higher year-over-year oil prices contributed to the year-over-year improvement in revenues for this sector, as the average price of oil in Q1 2022 (\$95.01) was 63% above the average price for oil in Q1 2021 (\$58.14).
+At the sub-industry level, all five sub-industries in the sector reported year-over-year revenue growth above 10%: Oil & Gas Exploration & Production (79%), Oil & Gas Refining & Marketing (73%), Integrated Oil & Gas (59%), Oil & Gas Equipment & Services (12%), and Oil & Gas Storage & Transportation (11%).

-Materials: Metals & Mining Industry Leads Year-Over-Year Growth
+Materials: Metals & Mining Industry Led Year-Over-Year Growth

-The Materials sector is reporting the second-highest (year-over-year) revenue growth of all eleven sectors at 24.0%.
-At the industry level, all four industries in this sector are reporting year-over-year growth in revenues.
-Three of these four industries are reporting (or are predicted to report) revenue growth above 20%: Metals & Mining (37%), Construction Materials (27%), and Chemicals (24%).
+The Materials sector reported the second-highest (year-over-year) revenue growth of all eleven sectors at 24.1%.
+At the industry level, all four industries in this sector reported double-digit (year-over-year) growth in revenues: Metals & Mining (37%), Construction Materials (35%), Chemicals (25%), and Containers & Packaging (13%).

-Real Estate: 6 of 8 Sub-Industries Reporting Year-Over-Year Growth At or Above 10%
+Real Estate: 6 of 8 Sub-Industries Reported Year-Over-Year Growth At or Above 10%

-The Real Estate sector is reporting the third-highest (year-over-year) revenue growth of all eleven sectors at 20.0%.
-At the sub-industry level, all eight sub-industries in this sector are reporting year-over-year growth in revenues.
-Six of these eight sub-industries are reporting double-digit revenue growth, with three of these six sub-industries reporting revenue growth above 20%: Hotel & Resort REITs (169%), Real Estate Services (23%), and Retail REITs (23%).
+The Real Estate sector reported the third-highest (year-over-year) revenue growth of all eleven sectors at 20.5%.
+At the sub-industry level, all eight sub-industries in this sector reported year-over-year growth in revenues.
+Six of these eight sub-industries reported double-digit revenue growth, with four of these six sub-industries reporting revenue growth at or above 20%: Hotel & Resort REITs (169%), Retail REITs (26%), Real Estate Services (23%), and Health Care REITs (20%).